kingston-hackSpace/Audio_Recording/teensy4_1.md

 - Push buttons (x3)

+- LED + 220 ohms resistor

 ---
 ### TEENSY AUDIO SHIELD

 *note*: You do not need an external mic when you have the Audio Shield.
-The shield already gives you a electret mic.
+The shield already provides an electret mic.

 Read more about the audio shield [here](https://www.pjrc.com/store/teensy3_audio.html)